WISDEM/WISDEM/docs/examples/tower_mono/tutorial.rst

     :start-after: # Instantiate OpenMDAO
     :end-before: # ---

-Next, we have logic in the script to add the optimization problem if ``opt_flag`` is set to True.
+Next, the script proceeds to set-up the design optimization problem if :code:`opt_flag` is set to True.
-The optimizer must first be selected and configured.
+In this case, the optimization driver is first be selected and configured.
 We then set the objective, in this case tower mass, and scale it so it is of order 1 for better convergence behavior.
 The tower diameters and thicknesses are added as design variables.
 Finally, constraints are added.